Prothalpia

 Taxonomic History

-The was erected by John Lawrence LeConte in 1862 with Prothalpia undata as the .
+The was erected by John Lawrence LeConte in 1862 with Prothalpia undata as the type .
 The name Prothalpia indicates its perceived relationship to the genus Thalpia.
 The inclusion of Japanese species (P. holmbergi, P. utakoae) and the Russian species P. rausuana indicates a trans-Pacific distribution pattern seen in several groups with boreo-temperate affinities.

 Species Composition